Thank you! Your submission has been received!

 But many interesting things happened in music, like how all of a sudden you could break the scales and match notes that before would be considered an awful combination.
 Dancing wasn’t so focused on elegance anymore, and allowed itself to be raw and unpleasant when it was warranted.

-Breaking the molds of classical and romantic aesthetics came to be a great way of having access to a broader range of emotions, ideas, and ways of expression.
+Breaking the moulds of classical and romantic aesthetics came to be a great way of having access to a broader range of emotions, ideas, and ways of expression.

 So as time passed, there was an exponential growth in art production and, consequently, in the number of art movements and streams of thought.
 So many that people just started calling it Contemporary Art, since the term refers to the art which is produced at the present period of time.